prachi-git99/weather_app/README.md

 ## Steps to run project
 1. Clone the repo
 2. Check for Flutter and Dart version
-3. Add .env file and add your Weather api key from [Open Weather Api](https://openweathermap.org/api) in this variable WEATHER_MAP_API_KEY
+3. Add lib/env.dart file and add your Weather api key from [Open Weather Api](https://openweathermap.org/api) in this variable WEATHER_MAP_API_KEY
 4. Connect with emulator
 5. Run command on terminal: 1.
 Flutter clean 2.
 Flutter pub get 3.
 Flutter run